 Olympus does have a trick up its sleeve to best the GH5 for stills imagery in the form of the Hi Res mode.
 This combines 8 images in camera using sensor shift technology to give one hi resolution image.

-I have found that this worked better in the EM1 Mark ii than on my old EM5 ii.
+I have found that this worked better in the EM1 Mark II than on my old EM5 II.
 It deals with movement better.
-For instance it is very usable for running water now.
+For instance it is usable for running water now.
 However movement in trees and grass etc can still leave issues in your images that means this mode is only really fully usable for things like product photography.
 Let’s hope Olympus can improve Hi Res mode further as it has so much potential.

 To use Hi Res mode you have to have the camera locked down on a sturdy tripod.
 I use the Manfrotto 055 XPRO3 which is absolutely rock solid.

 You also need to be using very sharp lenses to really take advantage of this and resolve all the detail.

 Another area where the Olympus EM1 II has an advantage is in night photography.
 Live view, live boost and live composite really are very useful as they allow you to see the image on the LCD screen as it is being created.
 It gives you a live preview as the exposure is taking place so you know exactly when you have the correct exposure and can stop at the perfect time.

 Olympus OMD EM1 Mark II vs Panasonic GH5 – Conclusion

 So which camera is the better one for stills photography?